OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Evaluation

 \subsection{Ablations}

 We investigate how inference-time settings influence the quality of elicited priors, focusing on three factors: (i) temperature or reasoning effort, (ii) system prompt, and (iii) elicitation protocol.
 To isolate their effects, we evaluate both a reasoning model (OpenAI o4-mini) and a non-reasoning model (OpenAI gpt-4o).
 The full set of results is shown in Appendix \ref{app:ablations}.

-None of these settings has a consequential impact on accuracy.
-However, across models and domains, elicitation protocol has an effect on calibration (whereas temperature and system prompt again have negligible effects).
-Since prior specification is central to our task, we tested three distinct elicitation strategies. \emph{Direct elicitation} asks models to provide distribution parameters without additional structure. \emph{Quantile elicitation} requests specific percentiles, encouraging models to reason explicitly about uncertainty ranges. \emph{Mean–variance elicitation} separates point estimates from dispersion, prompting reflection on confidence levels.

-As shown in Figure \ref{fig:protocolablations}, direct elicitation consistently yields the best performance for reasoning models, whereas quantile elicitation is superior for non-reasoning models.
-In each case, it can be seen that this improvement in calibration is due to the protocol's effect of increasing uncertainty: since models tend to be overconfident, the elicitation protocol that leads to the more uncertainty tends to improve calibration the most.
+None of the settings tested has a consequential impact on performance, indicating that more sophisticated approaches to improving accuracy and calibration are needed.